 - Spending four hours between 5 – 9 am redoing the entire project and dreaming of a vacation far, far away.

 If you are engaging in any number of these practices, or a victim of them, you’re not alone.
 And there is hope!
 There are some simple ways to delegate more effectively.
-A tip sheet on the topic is available, just shoot us an email!
+I have a check list available on this topic, just shoot me an email!

 On the other hand, if this list looks more like a checklist of things you do each time you delegate, maybe it’s time to re-consider an Individual Contributor role.